allenlin90/jb-engine/README.md

    3. News card
       1. "Read more" to local link to news details.
       2. A button next to "pencial-edit" to visit original source.
+   4. Delayed search is enabled at `500ms` to prevent abusing API request when the user is still typing.
+4. `History` route
+   1. The timeline follow a descending chronological order and grouped by date.
+   2. Keep the records in `localStorage` in router navigation guard.
+   3. User can choose to delete certain record or all records at once.
+   4. To ensure data is still kept, `localStorage` is not cleared directly.

 ### Vue App Structure
+1. `@` is added as the alias for `src` folder for file path in `vue.config.js`.
-1. `App.vue` is the main entry point which contains `router-view` to render components on different routes with a defined layout.
+2. `App.vue` is the main entry point which contains `router-view` to render components on different routes with a defined layout.
 The followings are the main view in the app.
    1. News
    2. News Detail
    3. History
-2. `NewsGrid` is the main component to show the list of news.
+3. `NewsGrid` is the main component to show the list of news.
 Each news is rendered in a child component `NewsCard`.
-3. Users can check news in details on `NewsPost` access with `/news/:id`, while `id` is provided as the `props` to the component.
+4. Users can check news in details on `NewsPost` access with `/news/:id`, while `id` is provided as the `props` to the component.
-4. Global `OverlayLoader` can be triggered when the component is fetching/loading data.
+5. Global `OverlayLoader` can be triggered when the component is fetching/loading data.
-5. Global `Dialog` can be triggered to show notification or error.
+6. Global `Dialog` can be triggered to show notification or error.

 ### Issues to improve